 According to a survey, 99.1% of employees prefer a workplace where they can freely discuss their issues, personal goals, and point of view in every task.
 In addition, they're more likely to speak honestly and contribute freely if they feel safe from judgment.

 You can also use this time to perform conflict resolution.
 For example, if you have an employee with a grudge against another, you should help them work it out.
 Tap their open-mindedness and let them set aside ego through proper communication.

-4. Invest in Collaboration Tools
+4. Invest in Collaboration and Project ManagEment Tools

+The most practical thing you can do to guarantee your team’s long-term cooperation is to create a digital workplace.
 Thanks to the collaboration platform, employees may discuss group work, deadlines, policy changes, and so on, without having to get up from their seats.

-5. Give Feedback And Reward
+5. Give Constructive Feedback and Reward

 Giving constructive criticism is essential for progress, but it’s also important to express your appreciation for their efforts and compromise with them.

 Recognize individual accomplishments when appropriate, but don’t forget to recognize, celebrate their achievements, and reward team efforts.
 Of course, not all ideas are good, but it’s crucial to be persistent in delivering positive feedback while maintaining a positive attitude.
 It can also develop their understanding and soft skills.